nlowe/Rocinante/README.md

 You need a recent dotnet core version, specifically one that supports `netstandard1.6`, `netcoreapp1.1`, and can build `csproj` style projects

+If you are on linux, you will need `mono` for the cake script (I believe they're switching to dotnet core in the future)

 Invoke the cake script to build the project and run tests

 ```bash